 While Mailgun focuses on reliable delivery with solid documentation, SparkPost provides deeper insights and more advanced optimization tools.
 It’s better for data-driven teams that need detailed analytics, whereas Mailgun suits developers who want reliable sending without complexity.

-If you’re already part of Mailchimp’s ecosystem and want to deliver effective transactional emails, their transactional email API is a superb extension of the platform’s core functions.
+If you’re already part of Mailchimp’s ecosystem and want to deliver effective transactional emails, Mailchimp transactional email API is a superb extension of the platform’s core functions.

 If you’re curious about Mailchimp Transactional’s deliverability, the short answer is: it’s hard to pin down.
 During my time with it, Transactional deliverability ranged from 76% to 87% depending on the day.
 My internet connection was completely stable, and colleagues reported seeing the same fluctuations.